 These readers are introducing a new cat or kitten.
-The subjects range from breed compatability, how many to get, how to proceed with the integration.
+The subjects range from breed compatibility, how many to get, how to proceed with the integration.

-Here are our archived questions and answers regariding identifying mixes.
+Here are our reader questions and answers regarding identifying mixes.
 You may also enjoy reading our complete article on Introducing A New Kitten.

 Just scroll down to read more about: